 In this article, check out our list of the six best fish oil supplements, including our top pick, Nordic Naturals Ultimate Omega, plus omega-3s for vegans, people on a budget, and gummy or liquid options.

-$61.99 for 50 servings ($1.24 per serving)
+$75 for 30 servings ($2.50 per serving)

-*Prices are accurate at time of publication, based on suggested retail price, and subject to change. โ ALA (alpha-linolenic acid) is the primary plant-based omega-3 fatty acid.
+*Prices are accurate at time of publication, based on suggested retail price, and subject to change.

 Best for: Any adult looking for high-quality fish oil at a relatively affordable price; people looking for general anti-inflammatory support for heart health, immunity, and mood.

-For its purity, transparent sourcing, and high doses of EPA and DHA, our pick for best overall fish oil supplement is Nordic Naturals Ultimate Omega.
+For its purity, transparent sourcing, and high doses of EPA and DHA, our pick for best overall fish oil supplement is Nordic Naturals Ultimate Omega

 This omega-3 supplement contains a combined 1,100mg of EPA and DHA sourced from 100% wild-caught sardines and anchovies from Norway and the South Pacific.